Joel-Maldonado/Simple-MCTS/README.md

 1. **Evaluation Function**: Implementing a heuristic evaluation function for non-terminal states could significantly improve the quality of playouts and overall performance.

-2. **Neural Network Integration**: Following the approach of algorithms like AlphaZero, incorporating a neural network for both policy and value estimation could drastically improve the AI's playing strength and efficiency.
+2. **Neural Network Integration**: Following the approach of algorithms like AlphaZero or MuZero, incorporating a neural network for both policy and value estimation could drastically improve the AI's playing strength and efficiency.

 3. **Parallelization**: The current implementation could be optimized to take better advantage of parallel processing, allowing for more simulations in less time.

 4. **Progressive Widening**: For games with larger branching factors, techniques like progressive widening could be implemented to manage the expansion of nodes more efficiently.

-5. **Domain-Specific Heuristics**: For Tic-Tac-Toe specifically, incorporating simple heuristics (like prioritizing center and corner moves) could improve performance without compromising the educational value of the base MCTS implementation.

 6. **RAVE (Rapid Action Value Estimation)**: This enhancement to MCTS could provide faster convergence to good policies in many games.